scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

 ## Deploy containers on AKS (Azure Kubernetes Service) from your private container registry using Scalar Helm Charts

-If you deploy containers on the AKS (Azure Kubernetes Service), you don't need to create a `service principal` and `reg-acr-secrets`.
-Your private container registry (Azure Container Registry) can allow access from your AKS.
+If you deploy containers on AKS (Azure Kubernetes Service), you don't need to create a **service principal** and `reg-acr-secrets`.
+Your private container registry (Azure Container Registry) allows access from your AKS.

 1. Specify your private container registry (Azure Container Registry) when you create an AKS cluster.
    * GUI (Azure Portal)